Angola: Rare Endemics and More Set Departure Tour Report, June 2025

 After coffee and breakfast, we took a short walk to the river mouth.
 Unfortunately, the conditions were not favorable for us to find a tern roost.
 We did have a number of Caspian and Common Tern flying through, but we unfortunately did not see West African Crested Tern.

 We then headed to a golf course a few kilometers away which proved to be a good access point into the mangrove forests.
-The golf course had a bird guide who seemed to know the birds in the area quite well and this proved to be of great value.
+The golf course had a bird guide who knew the birds in the area well and this proved to be of great value.
 The golf course had several small pans, this meant that it was teaming with waterbirds.
 We also had good views of Long-legged Pipit along the fairways, as well as Banded Martin.
 We then proceeded into the mangroves.
 One of our first sightings was a pair of White-fronted Wattle-eyes.
-This time they allowed us much better views.
+This time they allowed us much better views than our observations earlier in the tour.

 Angola birding report